k3ssen/SymfonyVuetified/README.md

 ## Getting started

-### Requirements

-The setup was created/tested with [DDEV-local](https://ddev.readthedocs.io/en/stable/).
-If you're running your own development environment, then you at least need to have php, composer and yarn (or npm) installed.

-### Setup
+Assuming you run a server with php7.4+, mysql, composer, yarn (or npm) and required modules:

-1. Clone the project
+1. Checkout project
-2. `cd` into the project
-3. run`./init-project.sh --php=7.4` (you can use --php=8.0 instead if you want).
+2. run`./init-project.sh`
-   **Note:** you may see Errors when the script is trying to run Webpack.
+   You'll see Errors about missing packages when the script is trying to run Webpack.
    The script will try to install missing packages automatically.
-   If this isn't working, then check step 12 in the manual setup.
+   If this isn't working, then check step 12 in the manual steps.

-After these steps, you can see running examples in the website.

-Check the manual setup below if you're running into trouble.
+Check the manual steps below if you're running into trouble.

-### Manual setup (only needed if automatic setup failed)
+### Manual steps (only needed if automatic setup failed)

 3. run `composer install --ignore-platform-reqs`
    --ignore-platform-reqs is needed for php8.0 at the moment of writing.